 - Former fundraiser for ACORN

-When President Bill Clinton appointed Hamilton to serve as a judge on the U.S. District Court for the Southern District of Indiana in 1994, the American Bar Association (ABA) rated him as “Not Qualified” for the post.
-Only 3 of Clinton's 135 judicial nominees received that designation from the ABA, which cited Hamilton's “limited number of years practicing at the bar” and his “lack of trial experience.”
+Born on July 2, 1957 in Bloomington, Indiana, David Hamilton has been a federal judge since 1994.
+(For details about his formal education and his professional career prior to becoming a judge, click here.)
+When President Bill Clinton appointed Hamilton to serve as a judge on the U.S. District Court for the Southern District of Indiana in 1994, the American Bar Association (ABA) rated Hamilton as “Not Qualified” for the post, citing his “limited number of years practicing at the bar” and his “lack of trial experience.”

 On March 17, 2009, President Barack Obama nominated Hamilton to fill a vacant seat on the U.S. Court of Appeals for the Seventh Circuit.
 Eight months later, the Senate voted by a 59-39 margin to confirm him.
 When Hamilton was asked if he agreed with President Obama’s so-called “empathy standard”—which holds that a judge should look beyond the law and the Constitution in order to protect the rights of allegedly oppressed and underprivileged minorities—he replied that empathy “is important in fulfilling that [judicial] oath.”